Marrrco7/Django-WebApp/README.md

 Overview
 --------

-This project is a dynamic web application developed using Django, allowing for easy addition, update, display, and deletion of game information.
-The application integrates with a PostgreSQL database to efficiently store and retrieve game data.
+Dynamic web application developed using Django, allowing for easy addition, update, display, and deletion of game information.
+The application integrates with a PostgreSQL database to efficiently store and retrieve game data for a videogames company (Threading Labs).

 Table of Contents
 -----------------

 - Project Structure
   - Features
   - Analysis and Design
   - Challenge Overview
   - Solution Architecture
-  - Functional Requirements
-  - Non-Functional Requirements
+  - Functionalities
   - System Architecture
   - Database Design